HEAT PUMP

 • You want to install the dryer in a cold room, garage, cellar, etc.

-• You occasionally forget to service your filters for several cycles, and you don't plan to change 😉
+• You occasionally forget about filter maintenance for several cycles, and you don't plan to change 😉

 And if not...